Ye Xiaowen: Early life and career

 Ye Xiaowen was born in 1950 to a teachers' family in Ningxiang County, Henan, although he grew up in Guizhou.
-He joined the Communist Party of China (CPC) in 1975.
+He joined the Chinese Communist Party (CCP) in 1975.
 Ye was one of the few Chinese students to study sociology after the discipline was suppressed for 20 years, becoming vice director of the Guizhou Academy of Social Sciences.
-In 1985, after Hu Jintao was promoted to party chief of Guizhou, he was made Secretary of the Guizhou Communist Youth League.
+In 1985, after Hu Jintao was promoted to CCP committee secretary of Guizhou, he was made Secretary of the Guizhou Communist Youth League.
 As part of his mandate in 1992, he traveled to Northwest China to find out why some young people were religious, and to try to convert them to the Youth League instead.
-The reflective article he wrote earned him the attention of religious and Communist Party leaders in China.
+The reflective article he wrote earned him the attention of religious and CCP leaders in China.

-The article criticized the Communist Party leadership as regarding religion as "backward and fatuous", and for simply hoping that young people would become atheists.
+The article criticized the CCP leadership as regarding religion as "backward and fatuous", and for simply hoping that young people would become atheists.
 It acknowledged that religion "has mass appeal and is going to be around for a long time", and that it is "compatible with a socialist society."
 He condemned the anti-religious excesses of the Cultural Revolution, and recommended that China loosen its grip on religion as part of the reform and opening up.
-On the other hand, Ye vindicates the CPC's suspicions about foreign missionaries in Europe's colonial past with China, and religion's role in overthrowing communist states in the Revolutions of 1989.
+On the other hand, Ye vindicates the CCP's suspicions about foreign missionaries in Europe's colonial past with China, and religion's role in overthrowing communist states in the Revolutions of 1989.
 Therefore, he argues, the state must stress "self-governance, self-support, and self-sufficiency" in Chinese religious organizations.
-This greatly influenced Chinese paramount leader Jiang Zemin's reformist attitudes on religion, which were attacked on both the CPC right and left for being too restrictive or not restrictive enough.
-Ye later reflected that he had to quote Karl Marx on religion in order for the CPC members to listen to his ideas.
+This greatly influenced Chinese paramount leader Jiang Zemin's reformist attitudes on religion, which were attacked on both the CCP right and left for being too restrictive or not restrictive enough.
+Ye later reflected that he had to quote Karl Marx on religion in order for the CCP members to listen to his ideas.